SteelCompendium/data-gen/Ancestries/Devil.md

 Then the devil turned and ran away as quickly as he could.

-“And that’s how I ended up here!”
+“And that's how I ended up here!”
 Riyalkin toasted his dinner companion.
 “Now, after years of obscurity, a legendary hero!”

 “Legendarily vain,” his dinner guest teased with a smile.

 “Simply playing my part, darling.
-People expect a certain amount of vanity in a troubadour, don’t they?”
+People expect a certain amount of vanity in a troubadour, don't they?”

 She laughed.
 “Riyalkin the Red Pen is every bit as advertised.”